 Stamford is well endowed with sport, recreational and entertainment activities.
-It has, for example, an arts centre, more than a score of pubs and a wide range of restaurants and cafes.
+It has, for example, a famous Arts Centre, more than a score of pubs and a wide range of restaurants and cafes.

-Set in a group of historic buildings, the Arts Centre and Theatre includes also a ballroom, a gallery bar and coffee shops, artists’ studios and several function rooms.
+Set in a group of historic buildings, the Arts Centre and Theatre also includes a ballroom, a gallery bar, artists’ studios and several function rooms.
 The Theatre was first opened in 1768 and, following restoration in 1976, is one of the few 18th century playhouses still serving its original purpose.
 The Ballroom, too, has been in use since the 18th century for concerts and dances.

-In addition, the previous Corn Exchange, situated on Broad Street, has been restored and now houses a second theatre in the town and is home to a wide range of music and dramatic groups.
+In addition, the Corn Exchange, situated on Broad Street, has been restored and now houses the Town's second theatre hosting a wide range of live music, comedy, theatrical productions and drama.

-Burghley ParkSports, and other outdoor activities include walking in the riverside meadows and Burghley Park, which ihosts the internationally famous horse trials, a game fair and many other events.
-In the town centre is the recreation ground with tennis courts, a putting green, a children’s playground and Victorian bandstand, and there is a golf club in Burghley Park.
+Sports and other outdoor activities include walking on the riverside Meadows and visiting Burghley House and Park, which hosts the internationally famous horse trials, a game fair and many other events.
+Just north of the Town Centre is the Recreation Ground with tennis courts, skate park, an outdoor gym, children’s playground with disabled swing and a delightful Victorian bandstand.
+There is also a golf club at Burghley Park.

-Also available are well established football, rugby cricket, and running clubs.
-Fishing is available on the Welland, and swimming is available at the town’s Leisure Pool.
+Well established football, rugby cricket and running clubs are available as well as fishing on the River Welland and swimming at the Town’s Leisure Pool.